wayneIBM/vpc-on-classic/errors.md

 ## volume_profile_capacity_iops_invalid
 **Message**: The volume profile specified in the request is not valid for the provided capacity and/or IOPS.

 The volume capacity and/or IOPS value that you specified in the request is not allowed by the volume profile.
-See the [IBM Cloud Block Storage for VPC](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-block-storage-about) documentation for valid minimum and maximum capacity and IOPS values for a Custom profile.
+See the documentation for valid minimum and maximum capacity and IOPS values for a [Custom profile](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-block-storage-profiles#custom).

+## volume_profile_invalid
+**Message**: The volume profile in the request is not valid.

+The volume profile is missing in the request.
+Provide one of the following volume profiles in the request: `general-purpose`, `5iops-tier`, `10iops-tier`, and `custom`.
+See the documentation for more information about [{{site.data.keyword.block_storage_is_short}} profiles](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-block-storage-profiles).

 ## volume_profile_iops_invalid
 **Message**: The volume profile specified in the request cannot accept custom IOPS.

 Your volume profile does not accept a Custom IOPS value.
 You might have specified a Tiered IOPS profile, which does not require that you specify an IOPS value.
 If you want to provide a specific IOPS value, use the Custom IOPS profile.
+For more information, see [{{site.data.keyword.block_storage_is_short}} profiles](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-block-storage-profiles).

 ## volume_profile_name_missing
 **Message**: The required volume profile name is missing in the request.

 The volume profile name is missing in the request body when creating a volume or in the request parameter when getting a volume.
 Provide a volume profile name in your request and try again.
-If you don't know the volume profile name, specify `ibmcloud is volume-profiles` in the CLI or use `GET $rias_endpoint/v1/volume/profiles/?version=YYYY-MM-DD` in the API request and search the list.
+These are: `general-purpose`, `5iops-tier`, `10iops-tier`, and `custom`.
+See the documentation for more information about [{{site.data.keyword.block_storage_is_short}} profiles](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-block-storage-profiles).

 ## volume_profile_not_found
 **Message**: A volume profile with the specified name is not found.

 A volume profile with that name could not be found.
 Verify that you provided the correct volume profile name.
-If you don't know the volume profile name, specify `ibmcloud is volume-profiles` in the CLI or use `GET $rias_endpoint/v1/volume/profiles/?version=YYYY-MM-DD` in the API request and search the list.
+These are: `general-purpose`, `5iops-tier`, `10iops-tier`, and `custom`.
+See the documentation for more information about [{{site.data.keyword.block_storage_is_short}} profiles](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-block-storage-profiles).

 ## volume_quota_reached
 **Message**: The volume quota has been reached.